This is a multi-part series explaining how to overcome social anxiety.

 In addition to thought patterns that are getting in your way, the fear center in your brain (the amygdala) is also setting off false danger alarms.
 When you enter a fearful social situation, you may be gripped with uncontrollable symptoms and it's embarrassing, distressing and confusing.
 The second part of the treatment plan addresses what's happening in your brain and nervous system, and why your body is acting like it's in a dangerous situation.
 The treatment involves gradual desensitization and habituation.

-In addition to this blog series, I created a self-paced online course that explains exactly why this is happening and clearly shows you what's going on using easy-to-understand animations.
+In addition to this blog series, you can take a self-paced online course that explains exactly why this is happening and clearly shows what's going on using easy-to-understand animations.

 So let's jump in and explore how to overcome social anxiety.
 In this blog series we'll cover:

-Feel free to post comments or questions below!
+Feel free to post comments or questions at the bottom of the page!